hphelion/documentation/hz.gettingstarted.md

 7. Click the "Networking" tab in the upper navigation of  "Launch Instance" and drag and drop the network from which you want to launch the instance from the "Available Networks" box to the "Selected Networks" box or click the (+) next to the desired network to select it.

-**Note** If you click "Launch" after "Select Image," before clicking the "Networking" tab, you can also drag and drop the network desired from the "Available Network" box to the "Selected Networks" box; however, an error message displays.
+**Note** If you click "Launch" after "Select Image," before clicking the "Networking" tab, an error message displays; however, you can still select  the network desired from the "Available Network" box to the "Selected Networks" box.

 8. Click "Launch."

+***Select an Instance 5

 ###Create and Attach a Volume### {#Volumes}